 If you think it will be too expensive for you to join our courses, you’re almost certainly wrong.
-We can advise you about this at audition and, if you’re offered a place, we can help you to find the grants, grant-making bodies, Professional and Career Development Loans, charitable trusts, awards or sponsorship that will enable you to pay for your tuition and support yourself while you train.
+If you’re offered a place, we can help you to find grants and grant-making bodies.

 - Grants advisory services